TD Bank: Great for online and mobile banking, limited for brick-and-mortar

 TD Simple Savings: A good starter option for first-time savings account holders.
 No monthly maintenance fee for the first year if you link to your TD checking account.
 Another way to avoid the fee?
 Set up a recurring transfer of at least $25 from an eligible TD Bank account.

 TD Growth Money Market: Get free bill pay when you write up to six checks a month and tiered interest rates (APY) based on your account activity.
 Increase your savings by $50 each month or set up a recurring transfer and get an interest rate bump.
-Maintain a minimum $2,000 daily balance and TD waives the $11 monthly fee.
+Maintain a minimum $2,000 daily balance and TD Bank waives the regular $12 monthly fee ($11 monthly with online statements).
 Bonus: If you’re 62 or older, you don’t have to pay the fee either.

 TD Select Savings: You get many of the same perks with TD Select Savings as you do with TD Growth Money Market, with a few extras: No fees when you use a non-TD ATM, free checks, money orders and no stop payment fee.
 You also get overdraft protection when you link to your checking account.
-TD Select Savings is best for consumers who can maintain a high daily balance, at least $15,000 to avoid the $15 monthly fee.
+TD Select Savings is best for consumers who can maintain a high daily balance, at least $15,000 to avoid the $15 monthly fee (or $14 with online statements).
+Another way to waive this fee is to open the account as an individual retirement account (IRA).

 All these accounts come with access to TD Bank’s online and mobile banking tools.
 Log into your account online to view your statements, schedule and pay monthly bills, transfer money between accounts and send money to a friend or family member.
 Access all these features — and deposit checks — on TD Bank’s mobile app.